 “The big debate is whether or not [dicamba] is volatilizing,” or turning from liquid to vapor, enabling it to easily move, potentially over a few days, said Robert Hartzler, an Iowa State University weed scientist.
 “New formulations were supposed to have taken care of the volatility problem,” he said, “but all the research suggests that they’ve reduced the volatility, but not to a level that’s safe” after plants have emerged from the ground.

 Toxipedia.com lists volatility as a dicamba problem.
 It also cautions that dicamba can be highly mobile in soil and can easily contaminate water.
 One must take care not to harm desirable plants and be very cautious near water sources.
-One wonders if this is being done at all.

 The U.S. EPA (Monsanto’s regulatory friend) is speaking with academic researchers, state farm regulators, Monsanto and other pesticide makers to determine whether new restrictions should be placed on dicamba’s use.

 An EPA official told the Des Moines Register, “The underlying causes of the various damage incidents are not yet clear, as ongoing investigations have yet to be concluded.”

 Monsanto said that it is cooperating with the EPA’s review and expects a decision soon.

 Monsanto Challenges Arkansas’s Dicamba Regulation

 In October 2017, Monsanto challenged an Arkansas task force recommendation to ban the use of dicamba-related products after April 15 next year.
 In July, Arkansas issued a four-month prohibition on dicamba use.
 Arkansas farmers have logged 963 dicamba-related complaints in 2017.

 Bob Hartzler said he and other weed scientists support EPA restrictions on dicamba product-use after plants have emerged from the ground, a time that can vary depending on the state.